 After you've checked wholesale and retail prices of the car you want and thoroughly explored its condition, you are ready to negotiate.
 Often, the listed wholesale price of the car is a good opening bid, assuming the car is in decent condition.
 The seller will probably aim for retail price.
-The final price will depend on many factors, including the condition of the car, the circumstances of the person from whom you buy it, and your and the seller's negotiating skills.
+The final price will depend on many factors, including the condition of the car and the circumstances of the person from whom you buy it.